Bachelor of Science in Nutrition

 Graduates with the Bachelor of Science in Nutrition help others by living and teaching healthful nutrition practices and wellness lifestyles.
 Christian values and ethics are encouraged in any area of nutrition the student chooses.
 Students may declare Nutrition as a major with a concentration in the Didactic Program in Dietetics (DPD), Exercise Science, Community, or Food Service.
 Entry into the DPD requires a formal application process.
 Below are details concerning the concentrations in Nutrition.

 The Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND a division of the Academy of Nutrition and Dietetics).
-ACEND’s address and phone number are: 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312-899-0040, ext.
+ACEND can be contacted at 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 312-899-0040, ext.
 5400.
 Entry into the DPD requires a formal application process.
 Students who are interested in becoming Registered Dietitians may apply to the Didactic Program in Dietetics (DPD) after passing 60 hours through a formal application and interview process.
 Transfer students or current students wishing to change their major may also apply to the DPD after passing 60 hours and having taken at least 6 hours of nutrition courses at ACU.
 A GPA of 3.2 is required for entrance into the DPD.
 Graduates of the DPD are prepared to enter dietetic internships, after which they may sit for the Registered Dietitian examination.
 Registered Dietitians may find employment in healthcare facilities, community and public health nutrition programs, other government entities, private practice, school nutrition programs, sports nutrition and corporate wellness programs, university education, research, sales, marketing, restaurant management, and food companies.
 Learn more >

 Didactic Program in Dietetics majors may apply to dietetic internships accredited by the Accreditation Council for Education in Nutrition and Dietetics as they are completing the DPD requirements.